apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 namenode.
-Should we still want to run an application like TeraSort on a bigger cluster, we can add a second namenode or have even more instances of namenodes to ensure that clients do not suffer from contetion in terms of IOPS at the namenode.
+Should we still want to run an application like TeraSort on a bigger cluster, we can add a second namenode or have even more instances of namenodes to ensure that clients do not suffer from contention in terms of IOPS at the namenode.
 </p>
 </div>